Γ-Hydroxybutyric acid: Usage as a date-rape drug

 GHB became known to the general public as a date-rape drug by the late 1990s.
 GHB is colourless and odorless and has been described as "very easy to add to drinks".
 When consumed, the victim will quickly feel groggy and sleepy and may become unconscious.
 Upon recovery they may have an impaired ability to recall events that have occurred during the period of intoxication.
 In these situations evidence and the identification of the perpetrator of the rape is often difficult.

-It is also difficult to establish how often GHB is used to facilitate rape as it is difficult to detect in a urine sample after a day, and many victims may only recall the rape some time after its occurrence; however, a 2006 study suggested that there was "no evidence to suggest widespread date rape drug use" in the UK, and that less than 2% of cases involved GHB, while 17% involved cocaine, and a survey in the Netherlands published in 2010 found that the proportion of drug-related rape where GHB was used appeared to be greatly overestimated by the media.
+It is also difficult to establish how often GHB is used to facilitate rape as it is difficult to detect in a urine sample after a day, and many victims may only recall the rape some time after its occurrence; however, a 2006 study suggested that there was "no evidence to suggest widespread date rape drug use" in the UK, and that less than 2% of cases involved GHB, while 17% involved cocaine, and a survey in the Netherlands published in 2010 found that the proportion of drug-related rapes where GHB was used appeared to be greatly overestimated by the media.
+More recently, a study in Western Australia reviewed the pre-hospital context given in medical records around emergency department presentations with analytical confirmation of GHB exposure.
+This study found that most cases reported daily dosing and subsequent accidental overdose rather than their presentation being associated with date-rape.

-There have been several high-profile cases of GHB as a date rape drug that received national attention in the United States.
+There have been several high-profile cases of GHB as a date-rape drug that received national attention in the United States.
 In early 1999, a 15-year-old girl, Samantha Reid of Rockwood, Michigan, died from GHB poisoning.
 Reid's death inspired the legislation titled the "Hillory J. Farias and Samantha Reid Date-Rape Drug Prohibition Act of 2000".
 This is the law that made GHB a Schedule 1 controlled substance.

-The British serial killer Stephen Port administered GHB to his victims.
+In the United Kingdom, British serial killer Stephen Port administered GHB to his victims by adding it to drinks given to them, raping them, and murdering four of them in his flat in Barking, East London.

 GHB can be detected in hair.
 Hair testing can be a useful tool in court cases or for the victim's own information.
-Most over-the-counter urine test kits test only for date-rape drugs that are benzodiazepines, and GHB is not a benzodiazepine.
+Most over-the-counter urine test kits test only for date-rape drugs that are benzodiazepines, which GHB is not.
 To detect GHB in urine, the sample must be taken within four hours of GHB ingestion, and cannot be tested at home.